 Jameson J. McJunkin has served as a member of our Board since April 2009.
 Since April 2005, Mr. McJunkin has been a Managing Member of Madrone Capital Partners, a venture capital firm.
 From August 2000 to March 2005, Mr. McJunkin was a technology growth capital investor at TA Associates, Inc., a private equity firm.
 Prior to August 2000, Mr. McJunkin worked as a Product Manager at Cisco Systems, Inc. and as a strategy consultant at the Boston Consulting Group.
 Mr. McJunkin is a director of the Smithsonian National Air and Space Museum and several privately-held companies.
 He also serves on the Advisory Board for Rockport Capital Partners and The Global Environment Fund.
 Mr. McJunkin earned a bachelor of arts degree with high honors from the Woodrow Wilson School of Public and International Affairs at Princeton University and a master of business administration degree from the Stanford University Graduate School of Business.
 Mr. McJunkin has valuable experience as an investor in building emerging growth companies.
-We believe that Mr. McJunkin's investment and management experience, as well as his knowledge of the solar industry, provide directly applicable insight to our Board.
+Mr. McJunkin's investing and business background, as well as his knowledge of the solar industry, provide a valuable perspective for our Board.